ZheMann/generating_newspaper_columns/README.md

 ### Model 2
 1. Access the [Colaboratory Notebook]() to fine-tune Model 2.

+## Datasets used
+We used the following datasets to fine-tune the language models:
+1. Dutch Newspaper columns (2MB)
+2. Dutch Wikipedia-pages (2.9GB) by the implementation of a custom [wiki-scraper](https://github.com/ZheMann/wiki-scraper)
+3. Dutch E-books (24MB) by a [Colaboratory Notebook](https://drive.google.com/open?id=1WCkbCMCay9a4NaUv7boAJjfCQ10JKUjv)

 ## About this repository
 This repository is built to support my Research Internship as a first year master student in Computing Science (April 2019 - July 2019).
 During this research an experiment is performed, consisting of generating texts by three differently trained language models, as discussed in previous sections.